 Need more reports?
 I’ve got just the thing for you: engagement reports.

-YouTube offers nine engagement reports to help you measure your overall performance.
+YouTube offers several engagement reports to help you measure your overall performance.

 Each report is valuable in its own way, and I recommend you take a look at each of them on a regular basis.

 For example, the Subscribers report shows you how many subscribers you’ve gained or lost.